brotatotes/bht-automation/bht gen 3/Revelation/Chapter 3/Revelation 3 6 bht.md

 # Revelation 3:6 Commentary Help Text

 ## BHT:
-The church is addressed by someone who is holy and true, possessing the key of David.
-For those who overcome, there is a promise to become pillars in God's temple.
-This promise is given to all who are victorious.
-The invitation is for those with ears to hear.
+He addresses the church as one who is holy and true; he has the key of David, and can open and shut as he pleases.
+He declares that he will bring those who profess to be Jews but are of Satan's synagogue to humble themselves.
+Those who overcome will be made a pillar in God's temple, with the name of God and the holy city written on them, signifying their citizenship in the heavenly world.
+This call to hear is a common theme in the closing statements of the four last Epistles.

 ## Choicest Commentary Quotes:
 ### Henry Alford: